Unity-Technologies/EntityComponentSystemSamples/README.md

+*The sample projects in this repo use Unity 6.0 and the 1.3 releases of the `Entities`, `Netcode`, `Physics`, and `Entities.Graphics` packages.*

 # DOTS Samples

-The DOTS package sample projects contain many small samples that cover most of the package functionality:
+The DOTS package sample projects contain many small samples that cover most of the functionality in the packages:

 - [Entities samples](./EntitiesSamples/README.md)
 - [Physics samples](./PhysicsSamples/README.md)
 - [Netcode samples](./NetcodeSamples/README.md)
 - [Entities.Graphics HDRP samples](./GraphicsSamples/HDRPSamples/README.md)
 - [Entities.Graphics URP samples](./GraphicsSamples/URPSamples/README.md)

-*The sample projects in this repo use Unity 6.0 and the 1.3 releases of the `Entities`, `Netcode`, `Physics`, and `Entities.Graphics` packages.*

 For those new to DOTS, we recommend starting with the DOTS 101 sample projects and materials: